What is a feedback round?

 - We use a standard format (Google form) when collecting feedback, with one question: What should the swarm member Start, Stop, and Continue?

-- [Optional] We’ll include a reference to responsibilities for each person in the swarm, so that feedback can be given that’s relevant to the role.
+- [Optional] We’ll include a reference to role responsibilities or a self-evaluation for each person in the survey, so that feedback can be given that’s relevant to the role.

-- If you want to use another format, or want to reference other responsibilities, we’re flexible - please ping Ceri/Rajanie.
+- If you want to use another format, we’re flexible - please ping @people-ops.

 - The feedback link can be posted publicly on Discuss if you’d like to open up feedback for proactive input from across Status.

-- Ceri/Rajanie will collect the feedback and will share it back to you.
+- @people-ops will collect the feedback and will share it back to you.

 - The swarm lead should then schedule a call for the swarm to reflect and discuss takeaways (not the feedback itself, but people are free to share that if they want to).

-- You can always ping Ceri/Rajanie if there is feedback you received or want to give that you want to discuss 1:1.
+- You can always ping @people-ops if there is feedback you received or want to give that you want to discuss 1:1.

 All members of a swarm.

-Day 0: Team/swarm lead initiates feedback round by reaching out to People Ops
+Day 0: Team/swarm lead or People Ops initiates feedback round

-Day 1-2: Swarm members send role descriptions to People Ops
+Day 1-2: Swarm members send role descriptions or self-evaluations to People Ops

 Day 3-4: People Ops makes a plan and tailors the feedback form for the swarm